bparanj/crystal/electronics/experiments/queue/current-gain.md

    - Current gain is one factor in the transistor's amplifier function.
 A transistor with high current gain requires less input current to achieve significant output, making it more efficient for amplification in terms of input current.
    - In an amplifier circuit, both the current gain and circuit configuration (such as common-emitter, common-base, or common-collector for BJTs) contribute to the overall amplification effect, which may involve both voltage and current gains.

-### Summary
+   Current Gain:

-   - Current Gain: A parameter of the transistor, indicating the ratio of output current to input current.
+   A parameter of the transistor, indicating the ratio of output current to input current.

+   Amplifier Function:

-   - Amplifier Function: The role of the transistor in a circuit, using its characteristics (including current gain) to amplify signals.
+   The role of the transistor in a circuit, using its characteristics (including current gain) to amplify signals.

-In essence, current gain supports the amplifier function but does not define the full amplification behavior (which includes voltage gain and signal processing in the circuit).
+Current gain supports the amplifier function but does not define the full amplification behavior (which includes voltage gain and signal processing in the circuit).

 To demonstrate current gain in Tinkercad, you can set up a simple experiment using an NPN transistor in a common-emitter configuration.
 This setup will show how a small base current controls a larger collector current, illustrating the concept of current gain.